sechick/icu-covid-sim/README-AppB.md

 The model provides statistics assuming that one set of ICU beds is reserved for COVID-19 patients, and another set of beds is reserved for non-COVID-19 patients (also called ‘Other patients’).
 The model is implemented in the R programming language (R Core Team 2020) using RStudio (RStudio Team 2019) and RShiny (Chang et al 2020) and is provided as is without warranty.
 The model was made available at https://andres-alban.shinyapps.io/icu-covid-sim/.

-## Inputs to describe the model:
+## Inputs to describe the model: Simplest case

+Inputs involve a range of potential ICU beds dedicated to COVID-19 patients ato to other patients separately.
+Demand for resources are also described separately for Other patients and for COVID-19 patients

+Default values for COVID-19 ICU length of stay distribution is based on Wuhan data.
+You can edit that to adapt it to your local condition.

+For the simplest scenario, we assume that all non-COVID ICU patients are unplanned urgent patients with a single statistical distribution.
+This may be reasonable when there all non-urgent planned elective surgeries are cancelled, for example.

+For the more complicated case of several streams of non-COVID patients with different statistical distributions for ICU care, please see the 'Advanced case' below.

 ### Capacity:

 The number of ICU beds for COVID-19 patients is specified separately from the number of ICU beds for Other patients.
 The assumption is that patients are routed based on COVID-19 status, so that Other patients do not use beds dedicated for COVID-19 patients and vice versa.

-### Demand:

-Demand for resources are described separately for Other patients and for COVID-19 patients

-#### Demand from Other patients.
+### Demand from Other patients.

 The average daily arrival rate is input as a daily arrival rate.
 Arrivals are assumed to be spaced out with exponentially distributed inter-arrival times, which means that a Poisson random variable number of patients arrive each day.
 This assumption is consistent with random arrivals in a large population of independent demands for unplanned urgent (Law and Kelton 2007).